zapta/apio-wiki-dev/docs/index.md

 └─────────┴───────────────────┘
 ```

-## Formatting the source code code.
+## Formatting the source code

-Formatting the source code is as simple as running `apio format` command.
+Formatting the source code is as simple as running the `apio format` command.

 ```
 work2$ apio format